 With social media come communities and followers that need to be managed.
-You have to manage what they say, manage negative reviews smoothly, help people find the answer to their question, conduct chats, guide followers and entertain them.
+You have to manage what they say, manage negative reviews smoothly, help people find the answer to their questions, conduct chats, guide followers, and entertain them.
 Your community manager will be the face of your brand on social media, it is better to be picky when choosing one.

 - Account Registration (Weibo, Douyin, Wechat, Little Red Book.
 We assist you with opening your official Account)

 - Influencers, KOL & Celebrities (Use influencers, key opinion leaders and celebrities to give more power to your posts and campaign online especially in the beauty industry)

 - Content Creation (It is extremely important to produce relevant and coherent contents, suitable for the Chinese cosmetics market)